-- To control scheduled priority weeds on public roads, recreation areas and other lands controlled by constituent Councils in accordance with the Biosecurity Act 2015 and regional and local weed plans. - To ensure that other weeds do not adversely affect the health and welfare of the community. - To inspect public and private properties and to advise land managers on the implementation of scheduled priority weed control programs. - To report the existence, type and extent of scheduled priority weed infestations. - To monitor the effectiveness of each land manager's scheduled priority weed control program. - Where control programs are not put in place or are ineffective commence consultation and/or legal action under the Biosecurity Act 2015. - To promote an effective level of understanding of weed awareness and management strategies amongst all stakeholders.
+- To control scheduled priority weeds on public roads, recreation areas and other lands controlled by constituent Councils in accordance with the Biosecurity Act 2015, Northern Tablelands Regional Strategic Weed Management Plan 2017 2022 and other regional and local weed plans. - To ensure that other weeds do not adversely affect the health and welfare of the community. - To inspect public and private properties and to advise land managers on the implementation of scheduled priority weed control programs. - To report the existence, type and extent of scheduled priority weed infestations. - To monitor the effectiveness of each land manager's scheduled priority weed control program. - Where control programs are not put in place or are ineffective commence consultation and/or legal action under the Biosecurity Act 2015. - To promote an effective level of understanding of weed awareness and management strategies amongst all stakeholders.

 Operational Tasks Responsibility Target date Performance Measures Inspect each year, a third of all private properties and make contact with their owners and /or managers.
-SWO / WO's May 2018 Yearly inspection and control program achieved.
+SBO/BO's May 2019 Yearly inspection and control program achieved.
 Percentage of properties inspected meeting targets.
-Develop relationships with land owners and/or managers that enhance engagement with weed officers and encourage them to seek advice and assistance from the Council.
-SWO / WO's Ongoing Number of landholders engaged.
+Develop relationships with land owners and/or managers that enhance engagement with biosecurity officers (weeds) and encourage them to seek advice and assistance from the Council.
+SBO/BO's Ongoing Number of landholders engaged.
 Maintain an appropriate balance between invasive and scheduled priority weed management to ensure that Council's core business of inspection and controlling scheduled priority weeds is not compromised.
-SWO Ongoing Annual Performance Indicators for inspection and control program achieved.
+SBO Ongoing Annual Performance Indicators for inspection and control program achieved.
 Meet the objectives of the NSW Biosecurity Act 2015 and NSW Weeds Action Program as it applies to Council.
-GM / SWO August 2017 Annual report on activities to NTRWC and NSW DPI on targets achieved.
-Implement the Council's Enforcement Policy by the issue of Biosecurity Directions & approving Biosecurity undertakings, on the spot fines and instigate legal proceedings.
-GM / SWO WO's As appropriate or required Compliance with enforcement requirements of the Biosecurity Act 2015.
-Use existing software and IntraMap to provide fully electronic records of weed inspection and customer requests.
-SWO / WO's Ongoing Reports generated for Quarterly and Annual Reports.
+GM/SBO/ RWC August 2018 Annual report on activities to NTRWC and NSW DPI on targets achieved.
+Implement the Council's Compliance & Enforcement Policy by the issue of Biosecurity Directions & approving Biosecurity undertakings, on the spot fines and instigate legal proceedings.
+GM/SBO/ BO's As appropriate or required Compliance with enforcement requirements of the Biosecurity Act 2015 .
+Use existing software and IntraMap technology to provide fully electronic records of weed inspection and customer requests.
+SBO/BO's Ongoing Reports generated for Quarterly and Annual Reports.